Skip to Content

 How to parent a gifted child with asynchronous development

-Although these children feel different from their peers and often struggle in different areas in life, they are rarely offered the help they need to overcome challenging areas.
+Although these children feel different from their peers and often struggle in different areas of life, they are rarely offered the help they need to overcome challenging areas.

 References